Miss Earth 2002

-Miss Earth 2002, the 2nd edition of the Miss Earth pageant, was held at Folk Arts Theater in Pasay, Philippines on October 20, 2002.
-In its second year, 53 delegates participated, exceeding the number of contestants in Miss International 2002, thereby becoming the world's third biggest international pageant in terms of number of contestants.
+Miss Earth 2002 was the second edition of the Miss Earth pageant, held at the Tanghalang Francisco Balagtas in Malate, Manila, Philippines, on October 20, 2002.
+In its second year, 53 delegates participated.

 Džejla Glavović of Bosnia & Herzegovina won the title that year, also receiving Miss Talent.
 However, on May 28, 2003, the Miss Earth Foundation officially dethroned her "due to her failure to comply with the stipulations in her contract."
-Miss Air (First runner-up) from Kenya, Winfred Omwakwe, took over the position of Miss Earth 2002.
+Miss Air from Kenya, Winfred Omwakwe, took over the position of Miss Earth 2002.
 Omwakwe was formally crowned as the new Miss Earth 2002 on August 7, 2003 at the Carousel Gardens in Mandaluyong, Philippines.